-Of course, no gaming system will gain traction without, well, great games.
-And thankfully the Quest launched with an eclectic library of titles that spans genres and serves up a myriad of stellar experiences.
+Of course, no gaming system will gain traction without great games.
+And thankfully the Quest and Quest 2 launched with an astonishing library of titles that spans genres and serves up a myriad of stellar experiences.
+The Oculus Quest 2 improved upon every thing the first one offered, but both share the same of games, meaning our picks below are relevant to both headset generations.
 Let's dive into the best Oculus Quest games that you can play today, and read on to find out what our picks of the best Oculus Quest games are.

 Beat Saber has sold more than a million units across existing VR platforms for good reason – it's addictive as heck – and simple enough for anyone to jump into.
 The aim is to slice red and blue blocks in time to music using dual lightsabers while contorting your limbs to duck and dodge advancing walls.